Konami: Video games

-Major titles by Konami include the action Castlevania series, the survival horror Silent Hill series, the action shooter Contra series, the platform adventure Ganbare Goemon series, the stealth action Metal Gear series, the role-playing Suikoden series, the Bemani rhythm game series (which includes Dance Dance Revolution, Beatmania IIDX, GuitarFreaks, DrumMania, and Pop'n Music, among others), Dancing with the Stars, the dating simulation Tokimeki Memorial series, and football simulation Pro Evolution Soccer.
+Major titles by Konami include the action Castlevania series, the stealth action Metal Gear series, the survival horror Silent Hill series, the arcade hit Frogger, the action shooter Contra series, the platform adventure Ganbare Goemon series, the role-playing Suikoden series, the Bemani rhythm game series (which includes Dance Dance Revolution, Beatmania IIDX, GuitarFreaks, DrumMania, and Pop'n Music, among others), Dancing with the Stars, the dating simulation Tokimeki Memorial series, and football simulation Pro Evolution Soccer franchise.

 Konami has produced shoot 'em up arcade games such as Gradius, Life Force, Time Pilot, Gyruss, Parodius, Axelay, and TwinBee.
-Konami's also licenses games based on cartoons, especially Batman: The Animated Series, Teenage Mutant Ninja Turtles, Tiny Toon Adventures, and the Animaniacs series, but other American productions like The Simpsons, Bucky O'Hare, G.I.
+Konami also licenses games based on cartoons, especially Batman: The Animated Series, Teenage Mutant Ninja Turtles, Tiny Toon Adventures, and the Animaniacs series, but other American productions like The Simpsons, Bucky O'Hare, G.I.
 Joe, X-Men, and The Goonies, and French comic Asterix all have seen release at some point in the past by Konami on arcades or video game consoles.

 Some cinematically styled franchises from Konami are Silent Hill survival horror franchise, and the Metal Gear series.
 Another successful franchise is Winning Eleven, the spiritual sequel to International Superstar Soccer.
 In Japan, it is known for the popular Jikkyō Powerful Pro Yakyū series baseball series and the Zone of the Enders games.
 The company had obtained the rights to Saw from Brash Entertainment when the game's production had been suspended due to financial issues.

 Konami is known for its cheat code, which traditionally gives many power-ups in its games.

-FIFA recently announced Konami as its new official esports partner.
+In 2024, FIFA announced Konami as its new official esports partner.
 This collaboration allows FIFA to host the FIFAe World Cup using Konami's eFootball instead of EA Sports FC.
 Players can now participate in qualifying matches for two tournaments scheduled for 2024: one for mobile and one for consoles.
 This partnership aims to enhance eFootball's visibility and attract new players, particularly those who were deterred by previous issues with the game.

 Film production

-In 2006, Konami started producing films based on their franchises.
-Konami produced the Silent Hill film (released in 2006) and announced that they will produce a Metal Gear Solid film.
-On 4 December 2020 Deadline reported that Oscar Isaac will star as Solid Snake in the adaptation, which is currently in development at Sony Pictures with Jordan Vogt-Roberts on board to direct.
+In 2006, various films based on video game franchises began being produced by Konami.
+Konami produced the Silent Hill film (released in 2006) and announced that it would produce a Metal Gear Solid film.
+On 4 December 2020, Deadline reported that Oscar Isaac would star as Solid Snake in the adaptation in development at Sony Pictures, with Jordan Vogt-Roberts on board to direct.
+In April 2026, Zach Lipovsky and Adam Stein hired as directors on the film, following them signing a first-look deal with Sony Pictures and South Korean entertainment giant CJ ENM signed a strategic partnership deal.

 Personal computing

 In 2020, Konami launched a PC gaming brand in Japan known as Arespear, which includes desktop computers, keyboards, and headsets (the last of which designed in collaboration with Konami's Bemani musicians).
+The computers have been used in newer Bemani arcade cabinets as a showcase for their capabilities.